YaredTse/M-S/README.md

 bundle install
 ```

-The next step is to install Cucumber it's self as well as  other dependencies, using bundler
+The next step is to install Cucumber, as well as other dependencies, using bundler.

-change directory to root directory from where Gemfile is present, and execute the following command,
+Change directory to root directory from where Gemfile is present, and execute the following command,

 ```ruby
 cd M-S/test-ms